opensourcedesign/opensourcedesign.github.io/contribute.md

 ### Financial contributions

 We also accept financial contributions via our [Open Collective account](https://opencollective.com/opensourcedesign).
-We have a number [recurring and once-off ways to contribute](https://opencollective.com/opensourcedesign/contribute).
+We have a number of [recurring and once-off ways to contribute](https://opencollective.com/opensourcedesign/contribute).
 Choose which is best for you.

 We don't accept Open Collective contributions from organisations involved in: Casino & Gambling, Pharmacy Products (Weight loss, anti-aging), and SEO services & social media buying.